 Spain has come a long way since the first human settlers set foot on its soil, some thirty-five thousand years ago.
-Today, tourists and students prefer Spain alike, as the country they would love to spend some time in.
+Today, tourists and students prefer Spain alike, as the country, they would love to spend some time in.
 In fact, at any given point of time in a year, Spain has eighty-five thousand international students pursuing higher education in its universities and colleges.
 Spain offers a wide range of courses to its students at very low cost, or even for free, as most of its educational institutions are run by the state.

-In some universities, a post-graduate course in science is of one year, whereas in some others it is a two-year course.
-Because of the high academic standards of the universities and colleges in Spain, and also because of the variety in the curricula, studying science in Spain for International students has become an extremely profitable academic option.
+In some universities, a post-graduate course in science is for one year, whereas in some others it is a two-year course.
+Because of the high academic standards of the universities and colleges in Spain, and also because of the variety in the curricula, studying science in Spain for international students has become an extremely profitable academic option.
 Colleges and universities of Spain are therefore widely respected across the world.
 What is best for international students is the fact that most courses across academic institutions in Spain are offered in English now, thereby removing the biggest hurdle that they have been facing for a long time.

 Register here to get newsletters for the latest study abroad news & free counselling assistance.